Ray of Light: Writing and recording

+Orbit met Madonna at her home in New York City, where she played him the material she had recorded with other producers.
+The two then booked studio time at the Hit Factory in New York, where they worked on Madonna's vocals.
+Orbit then returned to England to collect his production equipment.
+They completed the latter part of the project at Larrabee Studio in North Hollywood, where they worked in what he described as "a more conventional way".
+Orbit would frequently present Madonna with a tape of musical ideas he had been developing, consisting mainly of eight- or sixteen-bar phrases and stripped-down versions of tracks that would later appear on the album.
+Madonna listened to Orbit's musical sketches until they inspired lyrics and melodies.
+Once she had developed a song's direction, she returned to Orbit, and together they expanded the original compositions.
+The only exception was "Mer Girl", which Madonna recorded largely as presented, completing the vocal in a single take.
+She also reworked the songs she had written with Leonard alongside Orbit.

-"It took a long time to do the album, months.
+It took a long time to do the album, months.
 And it wasn't like we were slacking.
 We actually did have to work fast, and there were many times when we had to move on.
-One of Madonna's favorite phrases was: 'Don't gild the lily.'
+One of Madonna's favorite phrases was: "Don't gild the lily".
 In other words, keep it rough, and don't perfect it too much.
-It's a natural urge for computer buffs to perfect everything because they can, and we were very wary of that."
+It's a natural urge for computer buffs to perfect everything because they can, and we were very wary of that.